 The Performance Report tells your charity's story for the year and summarises both financial and non-financial information.
-It must be prepared using the Tier 4 (Not-For-Profit) Reporting Standard set by the External Reporting Board.
-Templates and guidance (from page 7) are available to assist you to meet the requirements.
+It must be prepared using the Tier 4 Reporting Standard set by the External Reporting Board.
+Templates and guidance (from page 7) are available to assist you in meeting the requirements.